 Goals for this session are:

-- To provide a forum for discussion of how and when anthropomorphism and identifying organisms can be beneficial or detrimental to students’ observations and interactions with nature.
+- To provide a forum for discussion of how and when anthropomorphism and identifying organisms affect learners’ observations and interactions with nature.

-- To help participants learn how to make better scientific observations themselves.
+- To offer opportunities for participants to practice making observations themselves.

 View and Download Materials: